What Is Plethysmography?

 Plethysmography is especially effective in detecting changes caused by blood flow.
-Plethysmography can help your doctor determine if you have a blood clot in your arm or leg.
-It can also be used to calculate the amount of air your lungs can hold.
+It can help your doctor determine if you have a blood clot in your arm or leg.
+It can also help your doctor calculate the volume of air your lungs can hold.

-Some people report becoming short of breath or light-headed.
+Some people report becoming short of breath or lightheaded.
 Let your doctor know if you experience these symptoms during the test.

-Because the test requires sitting in a small space, it can be hard for people who have claustrophobia (a fear of small spaces).
-If you think this may be a problem for you, let your doctor know.
-It’s important to tell your doctor if you are taking any medications, especially medications for breathing problems.
+The test requires sitting in a small space, so it can be hard for people who have claustrophobia, or a fear of small spaces.
+Let your doctor know if you think this may be a problem for you.
+It’s also important to tell your doctor if you’re taking any medications, especially medications for breathing problems.

-This test is a diagnostic starting point.
-An abnormal result confirms that there is a problem with lung capacity, but it does not tell your doctor what that problem might be.
+This test is a starting point for your diagnosis.
+An abnormal result confirms that there’s a problem with your lung capacity.
+But it doesn’t tell your doctor what that problem might be.
 Your doctor would have to do additional tests to discover why your results were abnormal.
-Possibilities include a breakdown of lung tissue, problems with the muscles around the chest wall, and problems with the lungs’ ability to contract and expand.
+Possibilities include a breakdown of lung tissue and problems with the muscles around your chest wall.
+They also include problems with your lungs’ ability to contract and expand.